 Conclusion

-Practice calculating bonus expected value on your own, and identify casino games that are good candidates for wagering bonus money.
+Practise calculating bonus expected value on your own and identify casino games that are good candidates for wagering bonus money.

 The ideal bonus run is a combination of a bonus that has a good EV and a clever choice of a game (or multiple games) that you’ll be playing.